 And did you know this?
-Shrewsbury is the editorial home of Zone magazine, the guide to gay what's on across the Midlands.
+Shrewsbury was the editorial home of Zone magazine, the guide to gay what's on across the Midlands.

-It's also the base for Britain's leading male order retailer, Dead Good Undies.
+It's also the base for Britain's leading male order retailer, Dead Good Undies, and distributor of appealing mermen and inappropriate elves, Christmas Perks.

 Around the corner in Belmont is The Hive, a multi-role arts space.
-The Hive hosts the monthly book reading and discussion group Ex Libris (third Thursday each month at 10.30 am), plus films to mark key LGBT commemorations through the year.
+The Hive has hosted the twice monthly book reading and discussion group Ex Libris (currently on Zoom), plus films to mark key LGBT commemorations through the year.

 The streets around The Hive were modernised in the 18th century with the latest Georgian facades.
 But look at the corners and you can see it is only skin deep: the Tudor houses had lower roofs and the wooden frames are there behind the brick.